 HPSS uses reasonable efforts to ensure that its policies, practices, and procedures are consistent with the following four principles:

 Best Practices and Procedures

-Public inquiries regarding the AODA and HPSS’ related documentation, including requests for alternate formats, can be submitted via telephone to 416-510-3114 or via email to firstname.lastname@example.org or via mail to 6-132 Railside Rd.
+Public inquiries regarding the AODA and HP’ related documentation, including requests for alternate formats, can be submitted via telephone to 416-510-3114 or via email to info @ harmonyplace.on.ca or via mail to 6-132 Railside Rd.
 North York, ON.
 M3A 1A3

 Alternate formats will be provided in a format that takes into account the individual’s disability.

 Accessible formats include, but are not limited to:

 - Electronic formats such as HTML and MS Word

 - Text transcripts of video or audio information

 - Reading the written information aloud to the person directly